 Gemstones and ceremonies are not always interchangeable; sometimes the prescription must be a gemstone, and in some cases, it must be a ritual.

-If you decide to have a ceremony done the astrologer can arrange it for you, or he will give you the details of the ceremony so you can find a priest to do it for you.
-It is obviously easier to find a Brahmin priest in India than it will be in Western countries, but if the ritual does not require your physical presence, you can arrange for it to be done in India while you are in another location.
+If you decide to have a ceremony the astrologer can arrange it for you or he will give you the details of the ceremony so you can find a priest to do it for you.
+It is obviously easier to find a Brahmin priest in India than it will be in Western countries, but if the ritual does not require your physical presence you can arrange for it to be done in India while you are in another location.

 Where to Get a Vedic Astrology Reading

-*** Note: To receive the benefits from your astrological reading/gemstone/ceremony it is important that the money used to pay for these items and services comes out of your own pocket, not as a gift from someone else.
+*** Note: To receive the benefits from your Vedic astrology reading, and your gemstone or ceremony it is important that the money used to pay for these items and services comes out of your own pocket not as a gift from someone else.

 If you want to learn more about Vedic astrology and astrological gemstones the following books may be useful: